sumankm/GACD-Assignment/README.md

 # Introduction
 This README file explains how the script run_analysis.R works.
 The aim here is to document the crucial parts of the script, not to detail every aspect of it.

-It is better to run this script in steps so that structures of the data generated can be seen to get a feel for it.
+It is better to run this script in steps so that structures of the data generated can be seen to get a feel for it (commands to see the structure of tables, checks for NAs and displaying header rows, etc).
 Later, these codes for checking structures of the data can be commented out.

 ## What the Script Aims to Do